shridhay/Programming-Practice/README.md

    │
    └───css
    │  	│   main.css      // stylesheet for custom CSS
-   │
-   └───images	           //images used by our website are stored here │   bunny.jpg
-   	└─── ...
 ```

 Alternatively: Delete everything and start over if you want to learn how to set this up on your own, or in your own way.
 Here are the pages I referenced, from which you can learn everything you need to set up this code on your own: